IgorTodorovskiIBM/blog/_posts/2025-08-22-agentic-ai.md

 As a developer in the [zopen community](https://zopen.community/), I’m always looking for ways to streamline my workflow on z/OS.
 With the rise of agentic AI, I started wondering if I could “agentify” my z/OS workflow.

 Imagine being able to use natural language to automate tasks with familiar tools.
-For example, what if I could simply ask: **“Show me all of the installed zopen packages that are outdated”** or **“Install everything I need for web development”**, and have the AI use the zopen package manager to carry out the task?
+For example, what if I could simply ask: **“Show me all of the installed zopen packages that need updating”** or **“Install everything I need for web development”**, and have the AI use its knowledge + the zopen package manager to carry out the task?

 Thanks to Large Language Models (LLMs) and the Model Context Protocol (MCP), this is now possible on z/OS!